AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 1. Select **App Builder**.

-1. Change the **Project title** to "tutorial".
+1. Change the **Project title** to "my_test_workspace".

 1. Click Save.
-You now have a workspace named "tutorial" and workspaces named "Production" and "Stage".
+You now have a workspace named "my_test_workspace" and workspaces named "Production" and "Stage".

 ## Install the API Mesh plugin